0chain/tenderly_cli/README.md

-# NftTracker
+# TenderlyCLI

-This repository contains the implementation of NFT event tracker node, used to scan NFT related events for the upcoming transaction, scan all NFT related events for the given block range and have a standardized data representation.
+This repository contains the implementation of Tenderly CLI, used to simplify interaction with Tenderly API, intended to expose basic comamnds.

 ## Setup

-### Single node launch

 It's required to execute the following command to build the node: